ACRRM/curriculum-docusaurus/docs/supervisors-and-training-posts/introduction.md

 #### Criterion 3.4.1 Accreditation by other relevant recognised accreditation bodies provides supporting information

-Evidence of other accreditations, as relevant
+Evidence of other accreditations, as relevant:
-•	Accreditation as a health service
+* Accreditation as a health service
-•	Accreditation as a training post by Medical Colleges or Post Graduate Medical Councils.
+* Accreditation as a training post by Medical Colleges or Post Graduate Medical Councils.